 User Configuration\Administrative Template\Control Panel\Programs\Hide "Programs and Features" page policy.

 If you want to hide the entire Apps feature in the Settings app, you can use a configuration policy on Intune enrolled devices.
-For more information on the Control Panel settings you can configure, see Control Panel settings in Microsoft Intune.
+For more information on the settings you can configure, see Control Panel and Settings device restrictions in Microsoft Intune.

 Use Windows PowerShell to disable specific features

-To disable specific features, you can use the Windows PowerShell Disable-WindowsOptionalFeature command.
-There isn't a Group Policy that disables specific Windows Features.
+To disable specific features, use the Windows PowerShell Disable-WindowsOptionalFeature cmdlet.

-If you're looking to automate disabling specific features, you can create a scheduled task.
-Then, use the scheduled task to run your Windows PowerShell script.
-For more information about Task Scheduler, see Task Scheduler for developers.
+To automate disabling specific features, create a scheduled task to run a PowerShell script.
+For more information about Windows task scheduler, see Task Scheduler for developers.

-Microsoft Intune can also execute Windows PowerShell scripts.
+Microsoft Intune can also run PowerShell scripts.
 For more information, see Use PowerShell scripts on Windows client devices in Intune.